 *Mitacs Business Strategy Internship funding is available for Summer 2024 - updated January 11, 2024

 In partnership with Canadian academic institutions, Mitacs is pleased to offer the Business Strategy Internship (BSI).
 The award provides either $10,000 or $15,000 per intern to allow them to undertake a four-month internship project with a partner organization in Canada.
 Interns will work with their academic supervisor to co-design a project with their partner organization to work on the organization’s innovation activities, helping them improve their products, processes, or services.
 Throughout the internship, Mitacs provides online professional development courses to interns through our e-Campus, EDGE.

 Nature Canada’s Work to Grow program connects racialized youth to jobs that promote and protect nature.
 Eligible employers included non-profits, for-profits, Indigenous organizations & governments and educational & cultural intuitions that relate to nature conservation and appreciation.
-Nature Canada will provide a 50% wage subsidy to increase your capacity to hire youth aged 15-30, at $17.50/hour for up to 35 hours/week, for between 8 and 16 weeks, until March 2022.
+Nature Canada will provide a 50% wage subsidy to increase your capacity to hire youth aged 15-30, at $17.50/hour for up to 35 hours/week, for between 8 and 16 weeks.
 Youth applicants must be:

 The Student Work Placement Program (SWPP) helps postsecondary students in science, technology, engineering, math (STEM) and business programs get the work experience required to prepare for jobs in these high-demand fields.
 SWPP is an initiative to increase the job-readiness of students registered in STEM, healthcare, business and all other programs at Canadian post-secondary institutions.
 Employers can receive wage subsidies of up to 70% of the wage cost for the work term (to a maximum of $7,000 per student).